mythgard-hub/mythgard-hub/README.md

 ## Server

 Just a simple node app.
 The postgraphile-middleware does most of the work.
 See instructions for Next on how to update add new node modules.

+## Testing

+End-to-end tests are written using cypress.

+1. cd e2e
+1. npx cypress open

+## Development Environment

+Please use prettier and eslint.
+Configs are located in next, express, and e2e, but you will need to `npm install` the necessary eslint plugins.